 For more details see Binding and Unbinding Network Ports to/from the Kernel Modules.

 Required Tools and Libraries:

-Testing has been performed using Fedora 18.
-The setup commands and installed packages needed on other systems may be different.
-For details on other Linux distributions and the versions tested, please consult the DPDK Release Notes.
+The setup commands and installed packages needed on various systems may be different.
+For details on Linux distributions and the versions tested, please consult the DPDK Release Notes.

 gcc: versions 4.9 or later is recommended for all platforms.
 On some distributions, some specific compiler flags and linker flags are enabled by default and affect performance (